magdalenakusz/piano-practice-pal/README.md

 - **Proper Music Notation**: Uses correct theoretical notation with proper note spelling
 - **Mobile-Friendly**: Fully responsive design works on all devices and screen sizes
 - **Offline-Ready**: All data stored locally in your browser - no account required
-- **Comprehensive Test Suite**: 525 unit tests ensure all scales are musically correct
+- **Comprehensive Test Suite**: 579 tests with 42% code coverage ensure quality and correctness

 ## 🎯 Scale Coverage